manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Running into the kind of bugs resulting from this kind of negligence in a production application with thousands of users isn't exactly fun.

 While JavaScript has a notion of types, as we've learned, it doesn't have any language constructs to define and limit which types are expected or allowed in a given situation.
-Let's look at the `duplicateNumber` function again:
+Let's look at our first `welcome` function again:

-    const duplicateNumber = (x) => x * 2;
+    const welcome = (name, formally) => {
+        if (formally) {
+            return "Good day to you, " + name
+        } else {
+            return "Hello " + name
+        }
+    };

-We, the developers, know and understand that passing anything but a value of type *number* for parameter `x` doesn't make sense.
+We, the developers, know and understand that passing anything but a value of type *boolean* for parameter `formally` doesn't make sense.
 But we have no way to tell JavaScript about this limitation.

 What we *can* do, of course, is check the type of a passed value within the function, using `typeof`, like this:

-    const duplicateNumber = (x) => {
+    const welcome = (name, formally) => {
-        if (typeof(x) !== "number") {
+        if (typeof(formally) !== "boolean") {
-            // do something
+            // report an error or something
         } else {
-            return x * 2;
+            // run the actual "welcome" logic
         }
     }

-But once again, this doesn't really prevent us from running an application where we pass a string for `x` although that doesn't make any sense, a problem that is only handled when the application is already running.
+But once again, this doesn't really *prevent* us from running an application where we pass a string for `formally` although that doesn't make any sense.
+It this is a problem that is only handled when the application is already running.

-What we really want is something like this:
+What we really want - but in JavaScript, cannot do - is something like this:

+    // this is not actually possible in JavaScript...

-    const duplicateNumber = (x: number) => x * 2;
+    const welcome = (name: string, formally: boolean) => { ... }

-This way, we would define the function parameter more precisely: we give it a name, but we *also* declare, on the language level, that only values of type `number` are accepted when calling the function.
+This way, we would define the function parameters more precisely: we give them a name, but we *also* declare that for these parameters, only values of a certain *type* are accepted when calling the function.

 With this, JavaScript would have the knowledge it needs to deny running a code file like this:

+        // this is not actually possible in JavaScript...

-        const duplicateNumber = (x: number) => x * 2;
+        const welcome = (name: string, formally: boolean) => { ... }

-        duplicateNumber("So what?");
+        welcome("John", "false");

-Before even running this code, the interpreter would be able to identify the mismatch, that the `num` parameter must be of type `number`, and that the type of the the value it is called with on the second line is `string`, and it could deny running this code, preventing a runtime bug before we even started the application.
+Before even running this code, the interpreter would be able to identify the mismatch: that the `formally` parameter must be of type `boolean`, and that the type of the the value it is called with on the second line is `string`, and it could deny running this code, preventing a runtime bug before we even started running the application.

 Here's the thing: if value types obviously play an important role to avoid bugs in our applications, but at the same time, the language we use doesn't really care about them when it is time to decide if an application should be allowed to run or not, then something is off.